-- Participate in GDG meetings and teleconferences; - Participate in group discussion and decision-making during GDG meetings, including: - identification of key issues/areas of concern; - o agreement of scope and format of guidance; - agreement of recommendations of guidance; - identification of consultees; - o review of feedback received (e.g. during consultation); - o agreement of revisions to guidance; - finalisation of guidance content. - Review and approve minutes of GDG meetings; - Read documentation provided between GDG meetings;
+- Participate in GDG meetings and teleconferences; - Participate in group discussion and decision-making during GDG meetings, including: - ° identification of key issues/areas of concern; - ° agreement of scope and format of guidance; - ° agreement of recommendations; - ° identification of consultees; - ° review of feedback received (e.g. during consultation); - ° agreement of revisions to guidance;

-- Bring to the attention of the group any relevant publications or ongoing work; - Contribute to evidence and information appraisal and synthesis; - In collaboration with the PDT, write/edit sections of the guidance; - Read drafts of the guidance and provide constructive criticism and suggestions for improvement; - Respond to email correspondence and queries and work with the SDCEP PDT between meetings, as appropriate; - Adhere to deadlines set at GDG meetings and provided by the PDT; - Promote the guidance after publication, as appropriate (e.g. be willing to present at relevant CPD events); - Maintain confidentiality.
+- ° finalisation of guidance content. - Review and approve minutes of GDG meetings; - Read documentation provided between GDG meetings; - Alert the group to any relevant publications or ongoing work; - In collaboration with the PDT, write/edit sections of the guidance; - Read drafts of the guidance and provide constructive criticism and suggestions for improvement; - Respond to email correspondence and queries and work with the SDCEP PDT between meetings, as appropriate; - Adhere to deadlines set at GDG meetings and provided by the PDT; - Promote the guidance after publication (e.g. be willing to present at relevant CPD events); - Maintain confidentiality throughout the guidance development process.